Blackburn Blackburd: Design and development

 The first Blackburd flew in May 1918, and was delivered to Martlesham Heath for evaluation against the Short Shirl.
 The Blackburd was found to be unstable, with the first prototype crashing before trials were complete.
 The second and third aircraft were fitted with an enlarged rudder.
-The Blackburd was considered to be inferior to the Shirl, and was therefore not ordered.
-Although orders were placed for production of the Shirl, they were almost immediately cancelled in favour of more orders for the Sopwith Cuckoo.
+The Blackburd was considered to be inferior to the Shirl and was not ordered.
+Although orders were placed for production of the Shirl, they were almost immediately cancelled in favour of orders for more Sopwith Cuckoos.